 If your employer doesn’t carry the required insurance, it may be possible for you to sue him in a court of law for personal injury.

-In the state of Missouri, it is mandatory that an employer carry workers’ compensation insurance.
+In the state of Missouri, it is mandatory that an employer carries workers’ compensation insurance.
 Unlike other types of insurance – like car insurance – workers’ compensation isn’t guided by the theory of negligence.
 That means that you can be negligent for your injuries and still be eligible to have your injuries covered.

 But what happens if your employer wasn’t compliant with workers’ compensation laws in Missouri and didn’t have an insurance policy in place, and you hurt yourself when working?